 Find out more about our course fees and any financial support you may be entitled to:

 These fees are correct for the stated academic year only.
 Costs may increase each year during a student’s period of continued registration on course in line with inflation (subject to any maximum regulated tuition fee limit).
 Any adjustment for continuing students will be at or below the RPI-X forecast rate.

-Taking advantage of our proximity to Guildford and London, our course connects directly with some of the biggest names in the industry, including:
+Taking advantage of our proximity to the UK’s largest games hubs, our course connects directly with some of the best-known names in the industry, including: